Area: | 1,800,000 m2 |

 The founding of Volkswagen Sachsen GmbH in December 1990 marked the launch of an ambitious project by Volkswagen AG to establish a competitive production facility for Volkswagen vehicles and engines in one of the most traditional regions of the German automotive industry.
 In addition to the temporary use of existing facilities at Zwickau and Chemnitz, which Volkswagen fully modernised, two new manufacturing facilities were built for vehicle and engine production.

+Volkswagen Sachsen GmbH now includes the Zwickau vehicle plant, the Chemnitz engine plant and the Gläserne Manufaktur in Dresden.
+Volkswagen Sachsen GmbH has a workforce of around 13,000 employees (including Volkswagen Training Institute).
 Roughly 98 per cent of the employees have industry-related vocational training, a master craftsman’s certificate or a technical college or university degree.
-The average age is around 44 years and women currently account for 11 per cent of the workforce.
+The average age is around 44 years and women currently account for 12.5 per cent of the workforce.

 Robert Janssen is Chair of the Board of Management of Volkswagen Sachsen GmbH with responsibility for Technology and Logistics.
-The Management Board also includes Professor Thomas Edig (Human Resources and Organisation) and Lukas Folc (Finance & Controlling).
+The Management Board also includes Professor Thomas Edig (Human Resources and Organisation) and Lukas Folc (Finance and Controlling).

 Photos